varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/types-checkpoint.md

 student.netid = "xyz123" # we add data using the "dot" notation
 ```

-The struct composite data type contains only data; in the examples above the `Student` datatype holds two values, `sid` is an integer type and `netid` is a string type.
-Except for the special case of the constructur on the mutable `Student` struct, composite types in [Julia](https://docs.julialang.org) do not have functions attached to them.
+The struct composite data type contains only data; in the examples above, the `Student` datatype holds two values, `sid` is an integer type, and `netid` is a string type.
+Except for the special case of the constructor on the mutable `Student` struct, composite types in [Julia](https://docs.julialang.org) do not have functions attached to them.

 In other mainstream programming languages, e.g., [Python](https://www.python.org), [Java](https://www.oracle.com/java/), [C++](https://en.wikipedia.org/wiki/C%2B%2B), [Ruby](https://www.ruby-lang.org/en/), etc composite types also have named functions associated with them, and the combination is called an `object`.
 In purer object-oriented languages, such as [Ruby](https://www.ruby-lang.org/en/) or [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), all values are objects whether they are composites or not.
 In less refined object-oriented languages, including [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [Java](https://www.oracle.com/java/), some values, such as integers and floating-point values, are not objects, while instances of user-defined composite types are true objects with associated methods.
 In [Julia](https://docs.julialang.org), all values are objects, but functions are not bundled with the objects they operate on.

 ---

 # Summary
 In this lecture, we introduced expressions, variables, and types.
-Understanding expressions, variables, and types are fundamental to writing programs in any programming language.
+Understanding these is fundamental to writing programs in any programming language.

 * Expressions are combinations of values, variables, and operators that produce a new value when evaluated.
-* Variables are named storage locations that can hold values and are used to store values that may change during the execution of a program.
+* Variables are named storage locations that can hold values.
+They are used to store values that may change during a program's execution.
 * Types are categories of values, and every value belongs to a specific type.
 Programming languages have many different types, including primitive types (such as numbers and booleans) and composite types (such as arrays and objects).

 Next, we build upon our introduction of expressions, variables, and types and consider some other technical computing build blocks and strategies, namely [Functions, Control Statements, and Recursion](./functions.md).